AzurRx BioPharma Inc. (AZRX): Skating on Thin Ice? We Know the Answer

 AZRX’s Market Performance

-AZRX stocks went down by -0.03% for the week, with a monthly jump of 6.57% and a quarterly performance of -27.83%, while its annual performance rate touched -15.10%.
-The volatility ratio for the week stands at 4.84% while the volatility levels for the past 30 days are set at 7.34% for AzurRx BioPharma Inc..
-The simple moving average for the period of the last 20 days is 4.36% for AZRX stocks with a simple moving average of -33.27% for the last 200 days.
+AZRX stocks went down by -34.62% for the week, with a monthly drop of -32.79% and a quarterly performance of -52.75%, while its annual performance rate touched -43.06%.
+The volatility ratio for the week stands at 16.22% while the volatility levels for the past 30 days are set at 9.75% for AzurRx BioPharma Inc..
+The simple moving average for the period of the last 20 days is -32.99% for AZRX stocks with a simple moving average of -57.13% for the last 200 days.

 Analysts’ Opinion of AZRX